Path-conditioned training: a principled way to rescale ReLU neural networks: Acknowledgements

 \section{Acknowledgements}

 This project was supported by the \href{https://www.pepr-ia.fr/en/projet/sharp-english/}{SHARP} project of the PEPR-IA (ANR-23-PEIA-0008, granted by France 2030).
 We thank the Blaise Pascal Center for its computational support, using the SIDUS solution \citep{quemener2013sidus}.
 All experiments were implemented in Python using PyTorch \citep{paszke2019pytorch} and NumPy \citep{harris2020array}.
+We thank Manon Verbockhaven for insightful discussions throughout the course of this work.